ASolidBPlus/Rerouterr/README.md

-# Node.js Application for Media Request Handling
+# Rerouterr

-This Node.js application interfaces with the Overseerr API to handle media requests automatically based on predefined rules.
+Rerouterr interfaces with the Overseerr API to handle media requests automatically based on predefined rules.
 It is designed to streamline the approval and management of TV and movie requests by applying specific configurations such as quality profiles, root folders, and more.

 ## Features

-- **Automatic Request Handling**: Automates the approval and configuration process for new media requests.
+- **Automatic Request Handling**: Automates the switching of an incoming request to different servers, root download path, and quality profile.
 - **Customizable Rules**: Allows defining rules based on media type, genres, keywords, and more.
 - **Integration with Overseerr**: Communicates with Overseerr's API to fetch and update request details.